 - 1/2 tsp baking soda

-- 1 clean coin, wrapped in greaseproof paper or foil (butter and flour paper or foil after wrapping.
+- 1 clean coin, wrapped in greaseproof paper (butter and flour paper after wrapping.
 This will prevent the coin from sinking all the way to the bottom of the cake)

-Preheat oven 175oC.
-Grease base of a round 23 cm (9 inch) spring form pan.
-Line base with round parchment, grease paper.
+Preheat oven 180 C conventional/160 C fan.
+Grease base of a round 26 cm spring form pan.
+Line base with round parchment, grease and flour paper and sides.

-In a bowl of a stand mixer, fitted with the flat beater, beat butter, sugar and orange zest until white and fluffy.
+In a bowl of a stand mixer, fitted with the flat beater, beat butter, sugar, crushed mastic and orange zest until white and fluffy.
 Add eggs one at a time beating well after each addition.
-Add crushed mastic and vanilla.
+Mix in vanilla.

 Sift flour with baking powder, soda and salt.
-Add half of the flour mixture and mix on low speed just until combined.
-Add milk and orange juice and mix.
+Add 1/3 of the flour mixture and mix on low speed just until combined.
+Add half of the milk and orange juice and mix.
+Add another 1/3 of the flour and the remaining milk and orange juice.
 Finish with the remaining flour and mix until incorporated.
 Don’t overmix.
 Finally add chopped almonds.

 Pour batter into prepared pan and level with a spoon or spatula.
 Put coin by pushing it down slightly with your fingers until it is just under the surface.
-Bake for about 55 mins to 1 hour, until a tester comes out clean.
+Bake for about 40 minutes.
+Cover loosely with foil and continue baking for 20 minutes more, until a tester in the centre comes out clean.
 Cool in the pan for 5 minutes, then release sides of the pan.
 Invert cake on a plate, remove and discard parchment paper from the base, then invert again on a serving platter.
 Cool completely before dusting with icing sugar.

 Good luck!
 Have the best new year.